 Currently, there is a huge market for top backend developers.
 One reason for this is that backend development can be offered as an independent solution to cater to various UI apps.
 There is a demand for plug-and-play with the required frontend using API.

 The backend developer needs to be knowledgeable on backend programming languages and frontend technologies such as Java, C++,CSS, HTML, and API.
 Backend development refers to server-based programming.

 What Does a Backend Developer Do?

-Backend developers are responsible for the efficiency of responses to the software application and hosting it on the server along with the DB.
+Backend developers are responsible for the efficiency of responses to the software application and dedicated hosting server along with the DB.
 To achieve this, backend developers will need to work on:

 - Thorough knowledge of the end-user usage of the software app to come up with an effective framework.
 The framework should be easy to materialize programmatically.

 - Ensure data storage and security of the data.
 Sensitive data protection using encryption.

 - Payment-related processing should be secure.
 Example: Payment Gateway implementation.